JosiahParry/genius/README.md

     ##  8     8 And you know I'll be back home
     ##  9     9 An angel by her side, all of the times I knew we couldn't cope
     ## 10    10 They said that it's her time, no tears in sight, I kept the feeli…
-    ## 11    11 And you took hold of me and never, never, never let me go
+    ## 11    11 And you took hold of me and never, never, never let me go'Cause n…
-    ## 12    12 'Cause no one knows me like the piano in my mother's home
+    ## 12    12 In my mother's home
-    ## 13    13 In my mother's home

 ------------------------------------------------------------------------